jdujava/TeXtured/README.md

 typographically professional layout and structured, clear, and revealing content can only help.
 This template tries to aid you in both of these endeavors.

+Here’s what the **TeXtured** Template offers:
+- ✨ **A typographically elegant layout** with various features to make your document stand out.
+- 🛠️ **A clean code structure** with plenty of comments to help you easily customize the template to your needs.
+- 🔗 **Seamless GitHub integration** (via GitHub Actions) to streamline version control and collaboration.
+- 📄 **PDF/A compliance** and *front matter* supporting theses at [MFF](https://www.mff.cuni.cz/en) 🎓.

 To learn more about the design principles behind `TeXtured` and its capabilities, look at the [TeXtured Demo](https://jdujava.github.io/TeXtured/thesis.pdf).
-It showcases the features of `TeXtured` template and provides a guide on how to use them (still WIP 🚧).
+It showcases the features of `TeXtured` template and provides a guide on how to use them.

+> [!NOTE]
+> Please note that the documentation is still a work-in-progress 🚧,
+> with more guides and explanations to come.

 > [!TIP]
 > If you find something interesting or useful, but adopting the whole template